TUD-IMB/fosanalysis/doc/CodingStyleGuide.md

 PEP stands for Python Enhancement Proposal, which is a style guide document about Python coding guidelines and best practices and builds consistency within code structure and design.

 This document describes the formatting, structure and design for python code in the **fosanalysis** project.
+The style guide will mainly outline differences to PEP8.

 ## Naming conventions